The 30 Best Books About Road Trips

 Now that Tegan knows, she plans to leave the safety of the home her sister has provided for her in search of their mother.
 She doesn’t plan to search alone, though.
 She’ll be accompanied by the prying podcaster and the podcaster’s handsome producer, Adam.
 Jess doesn’t want Tegan to go, but since she can’t stop her, she reluctantly agrees to go along.

-As the four make their way across the country they work to unravel the mystery of where the couple went, and why.
+As the four make their way across the country, they work to unravel the mystery of where the couple went and why.
 For the first time in a long time, Jess is discovering what it’s like to step outside the walls she built up around her.
 She’s surprised to feel a connection with Adam – something she didn’t even realize she was missing in her life.

-Kate Clayborn is the author of the popular Georgie, All Along, although readers say this book is a heavier and shows Clayborn’s versatility as an author.
-While this book is categorized as mystery and romance, it also offers themes of the grief and healing, bonds of sisterhood, complex family dynamics, and self-discovery.
+Kate Clayborn is the author of the popular Georgie, All Along, although readers say this book is heavier and shows Clayborn’s versatility as an author.
+While this book is categorized as mystery and romance, it also offers themes of grief and healing, bonds of sisterhood, complex family dynamics, and self-discovery.
 It’s perfect for fans of true crime podcasts.

 Book Summary